 We celebrate traditions and festivals in a local national and international context whether they be religious, cultural or sporting.
 We take up every opportunity to give our children experiences outside school and this adds to the rich learning the children develop.

 Our children leave Leechpool with confidence and a sense of having belonged to a supportive and varied community made up of their peers, teachers, teaching assistants, lunchtime supervisors, office staff, premises managers and parents.
 The interaction they have with others whilst at Leechpool gives them the skills and vision to succeed as lifelong learners.

-The school is always looking for new approaches and strategies to improve the learning experience for our children.
-Over the years this has been influenced by a knowledge and skills based curriculum, TT Education’s Writing Process - Path to Success, the use of clear learning objectives with ‘process and non-process’ success criteria and regular self-evaluation, the use of RAP (reflect and progress) feedback and response time, and the ‘Thinking Curriculum’ as developed by educationalists such as Carol McGuiness.
+The school is constantly developing new approaches and strategies to improve the learning experience for our children.
+Over the years this has been influenced by a knowledge and skills based curriculum, TT Education’s Writing Process (Path to Success), the use of clear learning objectives with ‘process and non-process’ success criteria and regular self-evaluation, the use of RAP (reflect and progress) feedback and response time, and the ‘Thinking Curriculum’ as developed by educationalists such as Carol McGuiness.

 Our curriculum aims to develop clear and effective thinking skills that can be applied across the curriculum and is encouraged by well-focused questioning, that supports children’s progress and challenges those of higher ability.